top of page

 In the summer of 2023, the Cheshire Wildlife Trust approached the Parish Council with an exciting opportunity to take part in the Network for Nature project, funded by National Highways.
 This initiative aims to restore vital lowland meadow habitats, which have drastically declined due to development and land-use changes.
 Today, only 1% of Cheshire’s original species-rich grasslands remain, making their restoration more important than ever.

-As part of this project, six carefully selected areas within our parish—covering a total of 1.61 hectares—are being transformed into thriving wildflower meadows.
+As part of this project, six carefully selected areas within our parish—covering a total of 1.61 hectares— are being transformed into thriving wildflower meadows, with the process now well underway!

 How the Meadows Were Planted